BYUI-ECEN-361/ECEN-361-EEProm-Final/README.md

 <br>
 * Specific understanding of SPI protocol and use to read/write from a peripheral
 <br>
-For this exam, the student is provided a pre-programmed non-volatile, serial memory device -- a 25AA0040A, 4K-bit, serial EEPROM.
+For this exam, the student is provided a pre-programmed non-volatile, serial memory device -- a Microchip 25AA0040A, 4K-bit, serial EEPROM.
 This device has been programmed to contain a single question whose answer is to be written back into the same physical part.
+Each device is unique.

 ## Instructions